iPhone 14 Pro vs iPhone 13 Pro camera: Do you need the latest model? Amy Davies compares the iPhone 14 Pro with the iPhone 13 Pro.

 3x zoom iPhone 14 Pro, Photo: Amy Davies

-Overall, the iPhone 14 Pro is probably slightly better compared with the iPhone 13 Pro for general photographic usage – but if you already have an iPhone 13 Pro, it’s unlikely you’ll notice too much of a difference.
+Overall, the iPhone 14 Pro is probably slightly better compared with the iPhone 13 Pro for general photographic usage, but if you already have an iPhone 13 Pro, it’s unlikely you’ll notice too much of a difference.

-iPhone 14 Pro vs iPhone 13 Pro: Low Light
+iPhone 14 Pro vs iPhone 13 Pro: low light

-The iPhone 14 Pro has both Deep Fusion as well as the new “Photonic Engine” which are designed to help with low-light shooting.
+The iPhone 14 Pro has Apple’s Deep Fusion processing as well as the new “Photonic Engine” which are designed to help with low-light shooting.
 As a result, it seems that the images are ever so slightly better with the iPhone 14 Pro.
 You also get the advantage of the quad-pixel sensor using pixel binning to improve performance when using the 1x lens or the 2x setting (which essentially crops into the centre of the 1x sensor).

 Night 1x iPhone 13 Pro